Gold as an Investment 31 Jul 2017

 In the case of physical gold, holding gold jewellery up to 500 gm, 250 gm, and 100 gm per married woman, single woman and man respectively, is not taxable as per the Taxation Laws (Second Amendment) Bill.
 However, when selling it for gains, the profit becomes taxable as applicable under General Consumption Tax and Income Tax.
 Additionally, holding physical gold entails other costs such as making charges, storage or locker fees, etc. that are incurred at the time of investment and holding period.

-- Gold ETFs: Similar to company stocks that are traded on a stock exchange, gold ETFs are units that are equivalent to the market value of gold and can be traded on commodity exchanges.
+Similar to company stocks that are traded on a stock exchange, Gold Backed ETFs are units that are equivalent to the market value of gold and can be traded on commodity exchanges.
 This form of gold investment attracts a 20% Capital Gains Tax with indexation benefit when sold after three years.
 For instance, if the value of your gold ETF goes up by 12% each year while inflation goes up 8% for the same period, the tax will be applicable only on the remaining 4%.

 So, the next time in gold, think not only of growing your wealth, but saving it too.